thivindu/API_Platform_Demo/README.md

 `API-Platform-Demo-Gateway-Management-Postman-Collection.json` folder
 `1.
-Seed the public catalog (prerequisite)` deploys the five prerequisite artifacts, for rebuilding an environment from scratch. `./scripts/seed-gateway.sh` does the same from the command line.
+Seed the public catalog (prerequisite)` deploys the five prerequisite artifacts, for rebuilding an environment from scratch. `./scripts/seed-gateway.sh` does the same from the command line — except for
+AgentChatAPI: the `public` bundle carries only its portal half, so the script deploys four artifacts and the fifth needs its gateway definition named explicitly, `./scripts/seed-gateway.sh agent-chat-rate-limiting/AgentChatAPI-v1.0.yaml` (which is the file request `1c` embeds).